giocomai/zoteror/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Zoteror - Access the Zotero API in R
+# zoteror - Access the Zotero API in R

 This package aims to introduce basic functionalities to access the Zotero API.
-Its main goal at this stage is to have enough function to facilitate resizing the storage space used, by ordering items by attachment size, and by allowing to add items to a collection if certain criteria are met.
+Its main goal at this stage is to have enough functionalities to facilitate resizing the storage space used, by ordering items by attachment size, and by allowing to add items to a collection if certain criteria are met.

 It now tenatively allows to create new Zotero items, and to take a csv file (or data frame) and import it into Zotero, as long as data are